 Measures were introduced to mitigate the impact of these reductions – for example, enabling individuals to protect a higher level of LTA in certain circumstances and allowing them to carry forward unused annual allowances from the previous three years.

-The Government estimates that these reductions have significantly reduced the share of pension tax relief going to additional rate taxpayers and reduced the cost to the Exchequer by over £6bn a year (Cm 9102, Cm 9102, July 2015, para 1.5 and 2.6.)
+The Government says this has reduced Exchequer costs and the share of pensions tax relief going to additional rate taxpayers.
+(Cm 9102, July 2015, para 1.5 and 2.6.)

 The impact of these reduced allowances on some public servants – including the senior military, the judiciary, and NHS consultants and GPs – has featured in successive reports of the pay review bodies (See, for example, Cm 9694, Sept 2018, para 3.89-90).
 The BMA is concerned that the rules are “forcing some of our most experience doctors to retire, reduce their workload, abandon leadership positions and stop covering vacancies.”
 It has called for a “fundamental review of the current legislation around the annual and lifetime allowances” and has suggested some immediate and medium-term mitigations in the meantime (Letter to Chancellor, 20 April 2019).